 Quiz2 Study Guide

 Quiz 2 is closed-book, closed-note, and no electronic devices are allowed.
-You should be familiar with everything from the Quiz1 study guide, however the quiz will be focused on Chapter 3, sections 3.1 to 3.10 in the book (skip section 3.9.2 on unions).
+You should be familiar with everything from the Quiz1 study guide, however the quiz will be focused on material since the last quiz.
+You will be provided with a Reference Card with a list of RISC-V instructions and other useful information for the quiz.

 - What is Moore’s Law and why is it important?